Performance Bond

 Once everything is complete, the bond will be issued and sent to the project owner or public agency requiring it.

-Bid bonds are submitted during the bidding process and guarantee that the contractor will enter into the contract and provide the required performance and payment bonds if awarded the job.
-They help project owners eliminate unqualified or unserious bidders.
+• Bid Bond: Ensures a contractor will enter into a contract and provide required performance and payment bonds if awarded the project.

 How Long Do Performance Bonds Last?